psycedelicAI/high-security-facility-concept/docs/maintenance-model.md

 - recovery activity

 ## 2. Build Technical Access Workflow

-Dokumentera:
+Document:

-- hur tillträde begärs
+- how access is requested
-- hur det godkänns
+- how it is approved
-- hur det loggas
+- how it is logged
-- hur vistelsetid hanteras
+- how dwell time is handled
-- hur avvikelser eskaleras
+- how deviations are escalated

 ## 3. Formalize Change Model

-Definiera:
+Define:

 - change ownership
 - approval chain
 - rollback expectations